 This Pan Fried Diver Scallops dish combines perfectly seared scallops with an apple reduction, celeriac puree, crisp apple salad, and crispy black pudding rounds.

 The recipe comes from chef Gary Durrant (formerly of The Arch London).
 The recipe was published in The Small Luxury Cookbook and showcases the modern techniques being using in London.
 This dish has multiple components, but it’s not difficult to put together and it’s a gorgeous dish.

-When on vacation, travelers are looking to experience local dishes that will immerse them in the culture they’re exploring.
-During our travels, we are also looking for dishes we can bring back to our own kitchen and dinner table, so we can continue the experience at home.
+During our travels, we are always looking for dishes we can bring back to our own kitchen and dinner table, so we can continue the experience at home.
 That’s the purpose of our Global Gourmet series – to help you recreate the dishes you loved while traveling.